Skip to Content

 If you walk along Passeig de Gracià until pretty much the end, you’ll find the first ever Gaudí Barcelona buildingsCasa Vicens.

-Although it might not be the most extravagant facade, I assure you, the interior will not disappoint.
 The house was of course, inspired by nature, but also by Arabic style architecture and art.

 So much care went into every last detail of the many rooms; they’re each like an art piece themselves and a must visit on any Gaudí Barcelona tour.